lupyuen/pinephone-nuttx/README.md

 [(Source)](https://gist.github.com/lupyuen/7537da777d728a22ab379b1ef234a2d1)

+_Why is the output garbled?_

+The output is garbled because there 2 ways of writing to the Console Output...

+- `up_putc`: Called by the NuttX Kernel to log messages (like `_info`)

+- `a64_uart_send`: Allwinner A64 UART Driver is called by NuttX Apps to print messages (like `printf`)

-Solution: Disable "Scheduler Informational Output" in...
+To fix the output garbled at startup: Disable "Scheduler Informational Output" in...

 "Build Setup > Debug Options > Enable Debug Features > Scheduler Debug Features"